raspberrypi/style-guide/style-guide.md

 ## Other Raspberry Pi products

-Accessories, PSUs, and add-on boards all take a definite article ("the") before their product name: "the Raspberry Pi Sense HAT", "the Raspberry Pi Mouse", "the Raspberry Pi Camera Module 2".
+Almost all accessories, PSUs, and add-on boards take a definite article ("the") before their product name: "the Raspberry Pi Sense HAT", "the Raspberry Pi Mouse", "the Raspberry Pi Touch Display", "the Raspberry Pi High Quality Camera" (note that camera modules **do not** take a definite article, but the High Quality Camera does; that's to do with how horribly clunky "the Raspberry Pi Camera Module _n_" sounds).
 It is usually desirable to omit "Raspberry Pi" from the name in most instances following the first mention.
 "You can do all kind of experiments with the Raspberry Pi Sense HAT, which is why there are two of them on the International Space Station.
 The Sense HAT has an array of sensors, a five-button joystick, and an 8x8 RGB LED matrix."
 "We recommend using the Raspberry Pi USB-C Power Supply, which represents excellent value."

 ## Capitalisation